solalbaudoincs/ifcob/README.md

-# MVP : Information Flow in Crypto Order-Books
+# MVP : IFCOG: Information Flow in Crypto Order-Books

 Lagged correlations reveal when the past of one asset influences another's future; at the high frequency level, order-book data are asynchronous, making standard discrete-lag techniques